system76/docs/content/windows.md

 ![Creating a Windows partition in GParted](/images/dual-booting/gparted-new-partition.jpg)

-Finally, click the `Apply All Operations` button (green checkmark) to write the changes to the disk.
+Finally, click the `Apply All Operations` button (green check-mark) to write the changes to the disk.

 ![Applying the GParted operations](/images/dual-booting/gparted-apply-1.jpg)